-- A Full member of IASLT - CORU registered - Not subject to any Fitness to Practice proceedings or orders - Practicing clinically for at least three years
+- A full member of IASLT for the duration of the supervision process - CORU registered - Not subject to any fitness to practice proceedings or orders - Practicing clinically for at least three years separate plan must be completed for each setting.
+These plans should be submitted to the IASLT office alongside other documentation when the supervised practice is completed.

-In advance of completing the supervised practice, a Return to Full Membership Plan (See Appendix 2) must be completed.
-If the provisional member is in employment, this must be completed with both their line manager and supervisor.
+In advance of completing the supervised practice, a Return to Full Membership Plan (Appendix 2) must be completed.
+If the provisional member is in employment, this must be completed with both their speech and language therapy manager and supervisor.
 If they are not in employment, this must be completed by their supervisor.
-If the supervised practice is being completed in more than one setting, a separate plan must be completed for each setting.
-These plans should be submitted to the IASLT office alongside other documentation when the supervised practice is completed.
+If the supervised practice is being completed in more than one setting, a